"Jan. 21, 2013 -- The number of children with ADHD is rising rapidly, according to a study of more than 840,000 California children.

 WARNING: Misuse or abuse of amphetamines may result in serious (possibly fatal) heart and blood pressure problems.
 Amphetamine-type medications can be habit-forming.
 Use only as directed.
 With long-term use, drug dependence may occur, which may cause withdrawal symptoms after stopping the drug.
 For weight loss, this medication should not be used long-term (more than a few weeks) and should only be used when other treatments have failed.
 Consult your doctor or pharmacist for more details.

-USES: Methamphetamine is a stimulant and is used to treat a certain attention disorder (attention deficit hyperactivity disorder-ADHD) in children older than 6 years.
-It is used as part of a total treatment plan, including psychological, educational, and social treatments.
+USES: Methamphetamine is a stimulant and is used to treat a certain attention disorder (attention deficit hyperactivity disorder-ADHD) as part of a total treatment plan, including psychological, educational, and social treatments.
 It may help increase the ability to pay attention, concentrate, and stop fidgeting.

 This medication is also used along with a doctor-approved, reduced-calorie diet as an aid to help significantly overweight (obese) people lose weight.
 It should only be used for a short time (a few weeks) in patients who have not lost enough weight with other treatments (e.g., dieting, other drugs, group programs).
 It may work by decreasing your appetite.